 - ADHD affects intimacy and connection

-- Undiagnosed folks with ADHD are at greater risk of disconnection because of more misunderstandings
+- Undiagnosed folks with ADHD are at greater risk of disconnection because of more misunderstandings, making a thorough ADHD assessment essential

 - Sensitivity to rejection and emotional flooding can cause disconnection